The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 Get the complete PDF of the guide right here.
 It’s also free.

-With the guide you can sort though the fast food maze and select the healthier foods and avoid the least healthy ones.
+With the corporate health and wellness idea of the fast food guide you can sort though the fast food maze and select the healthier foods and avoid the least healthy ones.
 You can still eat relatively healthy by avoiding the red foods and enjoying the green foods.
 Do this and your health will improve.
-So with this guide, you can eat out and still eat healthy.
+So with this corporate health and wellness idea of the fast food guide, you can eat out and still eat healthy.
 The color coding makes is so easy to pick healthy foods, even a 5 year old can choose healthy fast food.
 The app includes fast food data from every fast food restaurant in the U.S. that provides data.
 This is the most comprehensive list of restaurants available anywhere.

 Great corporate health and wellness idea… FREE?
 What’s the Catch?

 Your are correct, there is always a catch.
-It took over a year to develop the guide and over 4,500 worksites are using it as part of their corporate health and wellness programs.
+It took over a year to develop this corporate health and wellness idea of the fast food guide and over 4,500 worksites are using it as part of their corporate health and wellness ideas and programs.
 WELCOA sells the printed copies to those who want the printed version.
 We sell enough copies to cover our expenses and this allows us to code the app and make it available for free.

 Here is the deal, you get the app for free.
 In return we only ask that you share this blog post so that others may also use the guide.
 Here is the direct link.

-- You can use the social media sharing options at the bottom of this post to share this this link through social media.
+- You can use the social media sharing options at the bottom of this post to share this this link about corporate health and wellness ideas through social media.

 - You can email the link to others

 - Best of all you can add this link to your company website or blog and share it with students, friends, family or all your employees.
 Fast food is always changing.
-When you add this link to your website others will be also be able to get the guide and all the food updates.
+When you add this link to your website others will be also be able to get the corporate health and wellness idea of the fast food guide and all the food updates.

 Read more about why the Fast Food Guide is such a great corporate health and wellness idea.